NewerKey/Cyber-Defence/readme.md

 # Cyber Defense

-This reppository is for study and reference purposes for the Cyber Defence learning path on TryHackMe
+This reppository is for study and reference purposes for the Cyber Defence learning path on TryHackMe.
+Working towards a career in cyber security analyst

 ## Introduction